 Now you have to adapt the old configuration to the new kernel.

-Configuring the Kernel
+Configuring the Ubuntu Kernel

 You can leave your configuration the way it is, and you’d probably be alright.
 There’s no point in building a custom kernel if you’re not going to customize it, though.

-To customize your configuration, open
+To customize your configuration, run

 A blue menu will open up with a listing of categories.
 Those categories contain features that you can select to build into your kernel.

 For example, if you really want to build support for the BTRFS file system directly into the kernel and enable other features, you’d go to “File systems ->.”
 Then, scroll down to where you see “Btrfs filesystem support.”
 Select the option that you want and hit the Space bar.
 The Space bar cycles between “M,” “*,” and empty.

 The script does not include blank options in the final product.
 When you’re done setting things up, clean the directory.

 Now your kernel is ready to build.

-Building Kernel Packages
+Building Kernel Packages for Ubuntu

 All that line does is compile the kernel into .deb packages using the amount of CPU cores on your system plus one.
 It also adds on “custom” to the end of the package version to differentiate your custom kernel from others.

-Note: it can take hour(s) to compile a kernel.
+Note: It can take hour(s) to compile a kernel.
 Be patient.

 Installing the Kernel